jacobmmartin/frameworkless/README.md

-# OnPrem Front End "Homework" Assignment
+# Frameworkless Employee Directory Example

 Using the API provided in this repository, create a client-side application that can be used to add/edit/remove employees from the faux employee database.